 If therapy services are performed in situations where compensation to a therapist employed by the provider is based, at least in part, on a feefor-service or on a percentage of income (or commission), the guidelines will apply.
+The entire compensation will be subject to the the interpretation of the agency charged with administering the statute is entitled to deference as long as it is a reasonable one.

-The entire compensation will be subject to the guidelines in cases where the nature of the arrangements is most like an under "arrangement" situation, although technically the provider may treat the therapists as employees.
+guidelines in cases where the nature of the arrangements is most like an under "arrangement" situation, although technically the provider may treat the therapists as employees.
 The intent of this section is to prevent an employment relationship from being used to circumvent the guidelines.